GiteshWagh/Experiment_No_14_Data_Nomalization_And_Types/README.md

 #### 1. Numerical Data
 - Represents measurable quantities
-- Can be continuous (e.g., weight, price) or discrete (e.g., number of items)
+- Continuous (e.g., weight, price)
+- Discrete (e.g., count)

 #### 2. Categorical Data
 - Represents labels or categories
-- Cannot be directly used in mathematical models
+- Cannot be directly used in calculations

 ---

 ### 4.5 Encoding of Categorical Data

-Since machine learning models require numerical input, categorical data must be converted into numbers.

----

 #### 1. Label Encoding

-- Assigns a unique number to each category
+- Assigns numbers to categories
-- Example: Male → 0, Female → 1
+- Example: Male = 0, Female = 1

-#### Advantages:
-- Simple and memory efficient

-#### Limitation:
-- May introduce unintended order among categories

----

 #### 2. One-Hot Encoding
 - Creates separate columns for each category
-- Each category is represented by binary values (0 or 1)

-#### Advantages:
-- No ordinal relationship between categories
-- More accurate representation

----
+- Uses 0 and 1 values

 #### 3. Dummy Encoding

-- Similar to one-hot encoding
-- Removes one column to avoid redundancy
+- Same as one-hot but removes one column

-#### Advantages:
-- Prevents multicollinearity
+- Prevents redundancy
-- Reduces dimensionality

 ---

-### 4.6 Application on Dataset

-In this experiment, normalization techniques were applied to datasets such as fruit data and product datasets.
-Features like price, calories, ratings, and units sold were normalized using different methods.

-Categorical variables such as gender, payment method, product category, and city were converted into numerical form using encoding techniques.
-This transformation made the data suitable for further analysis and modeling.

----

-### 4.7 Importance of Normalization and Encoding
+### 4.6 Importance of Normalization and Encoding

-- Makes data suitable for machine learning models
+- Makes data suitable for machine learning
 - Improves accuracy and efficiency
-- Ensures consistency in data representation
+- Ensures consistency
-- Helps in handling both numerical and categorical data effectively
+- Helps in fair comparison of features

 ---

 ## 5. Conclusion

-In this experiment, various data normalization techniques such as Min-Max normalization, Z-score normalization, and decimal scaling were successfully studied and applied.
-These techniques helped in scaling data to a uniform range, improving analysis accuracy.
+In this experiment, normalization techniques such as Min-Max, Z-score, and decimal scaling were studied and applied.
+These methods helped in scaling data effectively.

-Additionally, categorical data was converted into numerical form using label encoding, one-hot encoding, and dummy encoding.
-This transformation is essential for using data in machine learning models.
+Categorical data was also converted into numerical form using encoding techniques, making it suitable for analysis and modeling.

-Overall, this experiment demonstrated the importance of normalization and data type handling in exploratory data analysis and highlighted how Python provides efficient tools for preparing high-quality datasets.
+Overall, this experiment highlights the importance of data preprocessing in exploratory data analysis and demonstrates how normalization improves data quality and performance.

 ---